johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-12-07-npx-and-azure-artifacts-the-secret-cli-delivery-mechanism/index.md

 In this post we've used Azure Artifacts as the host of the npm package, but you could use any npm feed that you have access to.
 The key is to use the `registry` option of `npm` / `npx` to specify the URL of the npm feed.

 By combining `npx` and private npm feeds, you can deliver your CLI tool to consumers in a way that's easy to use and secure.
 Consumers can run your tool with a single command, without having to install anything up front.
-This is a great way to share private CLI tools!
+This is a powerful way to share private CLI tools.